Hacking up strange clumps—Why?

 About every six to twelve months I randomly feel as though I have something caught in my throat.
 Once I hack it up, I notice that it is a spherical "yellowish" clump with an offensive odor.
 Hacking up this substance occurs sporadically throughout the day and then does not occur for another six to twelve months.
 I heard from my mother that this substance is food or bacteria caught in your tonsils that surfaces every once in awhile.
 However I have been unable to find any articles or material on the Internet which can confirm this.
 Does Alice know?

-To be more specific, a condition called post-nasal drip (PND) may be the culprit behind your biannual gagging.
-Normally, the membranes that line the nose and sinuses produce mucus that help lubricate and clean nasal passages, cleanse inhaled air of foreign objects and toxins, and fight infection.
-With post-nasal drip, mucus accumulates in the throat and can cause thick secretions in the esophagus, interfering with the swallowing mechanism.
-It may be that your excess mucus is getting trapped as a symptom of PND, inducing your gag reflex to hack the offending mucus up when needed.
+The membranes that line the nose and sinuses normally produce mucus that helps lubricate and clean nasal passages, cleanse inhaled air of foreign objects and toxins, and fight infection.
+With post-nasal drip, the mucus accumulates in the throat and can cause thick secretions in the esophagus, interfering with the swallowing mechanism.
+It may be that your excess mucus is getting trapped as a symptom of PND, causing your gag reflex to hack the offending mucus up when needed.
+Thankfully, increasing moisture in the sinuses—perhaps by using a humidifier, staying hydrated, or taking a hot shower—can reduce symptoms.

-A solid bet is that your sporadic throat emissions are a seasonal affectation.
-Because you indicate this happens only once or twice a year, in all likelihood taking measures to ameliorate seasonal allergies may help your situation.
+Taking careful note of your symptoms, when they occur, and when they are at their worst can be beneficial in determining if you have seasonal allergies.
+Since you indicate that the clumps happen only once or twice a year, taking measures to address seasonal allergies may help your situation.
 As the seasons change, try to avoid caffeine and drink lots of water, which will thin mucus secretions.
-You could also try over-the-counter mucus-thinning medications — ones containing guaifenesin have few side effects and may help to clear your pipes.
+You could also try over-the-counter mucus-thinning medications—ones containing guaifenesin often have few side effects and may help to clear your pipes.
 Nasal irrigations or saline sprays may also alleviate thickened head secretions.
-For more information on mucus and its function in the body, and how to keep it from overproducing, check out Much ado about mucus in the Go Ask Alice! archives.

 Originally published May 22, 2009